 To meet immediate GT customer demand, SDG&E will draw on existing Renewables Portfolio Standard ("RPS") resources that are eligible to serve the GT component of the GTSR Program.
-The Interim GT Pool is a short-term approach and cost is based on the weighted average cost of contracts for included resources.
-Simultaneously, SDG&E will engage in procurement for projects built specifically to serve the GT component (GT Dedicated Procurement Projects).
-When GT Dedicated
+The Interim GT Pool is a short term approach and cost is based on the weighted average cost of contracts for included resources.
+Simultaneously, SDG&E will engage in procurement for Cost of local solar is an average price of projects built specifically to serve the GT component (GT Dedicated Procurement Projects).
+When GT Dedicated Procurement Projects are brought online, the Interim GT Pool will be phased out as allowed by program participation.